What is malnutrition?

 How is malnutrition diagnosed?

-Your caregiver will examine you and check your height and weight.
+Your healthcare provider will examine you and check your height and weight.
 He may ask you questions about your health and the medicines that you take.
 He may also ask what you eat to find out if you are getting enough calories and nutrients.
-Your caregiver may also do blood tests to find out if your body is low in certain nutrients.
+Your healthcare provider may also do blood tests to find out if your body is low in certain nutrients.

 How is malnutrition treated?